TimBoleslawsky/data-science-vault/Notes/Parameter Estimation for Probabilistic Models.md

-If we have some data sample, and we know what underlying distribution this data follows (how this can be for example known: [[Q-Q Plot]]), how do we know the parameter of this distribution?
+If we have some data sample, and we know what underlying distribution this data follows (how this can be for example known: [Q-Q Plot](Q-Q%20Plot.md)), how do we know the parameter of this distribution?
 In other words: Suppose we have 𝑛 samples 𝑋1, 𝑋2, ... , 𝑋𝑛 from a probability distribution with a parameter 𝜃 (e.g., 𝑝 for Bernoulli(𝑝) distribution, or 𝜆 for Exp(𝜆) distribution).
 Now, what is the most likely value $\hat{𝜃}$ for the parameter to have generated the observations?

-The probabilistic topics discussed here built upon the basics laid out here: [[Basics of Probability and Statistics for Data Science#Probability and Statistics]], and more specifically, here: [[Likelihood and Posterior Distributions]].
+The probabilistic topics discussed here built upon the basics laid out here: [Probability and Statistics](Basics%20of%20Probability%20and%20Statistics%20for%20Data%20Science.md#probability-and-statistics), and more specifically, here: [Likelihood and Posterior Distributions](Likelihood%20and%20Posterior%20Distributions.md).
 ## Frequentist Parameter Estimation Techniques
 In the frequentist sense, parameter estimation is pretty simple, its usually MLE.
 ### Maximum Likelihood Estimation (MLE)